 On August 11, 2020 Democratic presidential nominee Joe Biden officially announced that California’s Senator Kamala Harris will be his vice-presidential running mate for the 2020 presidential election.
 Harris, who is Biden’s former opponent in the race, will bolster the Democratic ticket with years of experience, making her the third woman in history to be nominated for vice president by a major political party.
-If elected,she will also be the first Black woman and first Asian-American woman to be nominated.
+On January 21, 2021, she became the first Black woman and first Asian-American woman to be elected as Vice President of the United States.

 Harris was born in Oakland California on October 20, 1964.
 Her mother, Shyamala Gopalan, was a breast cancer researcher from India, and her father Donald Harris immigrated to the United States from Jamaica working as an economics professor at Stanford University.
 Harris credits her parents for her influence on a professional trajectory and all her political earnings.
 She went on to earn her undergraduate degree from Howard University in 1986 and her law degree from the University of California, Hastings three years after that.
 She began a career in the Alameda County District Attorney’s office working as an Oakland Deputy district attorney from 1990 to 1998.
 During her time there, she garnered a reputation for being tough on these issues such as drug trafficking, gang violence, and sexual assault.